 Third Employee: I had no idea about [x employee’s] personal issue that temporarily affected their work performance.
 I will strive to remember that everyone is going through something, whether big or small, and that we’re all in this together.

-Examples of conflict resolution scenarios frequently include professional mediators, since there are times when these individuals are the only way to move past the issue.
+Examples of conflict resolution scenarios frequently include professional mediators, since there are times when managers do not feel they have the adequate skills to mediate the situation, and therefore hiring a professional mediator may be the only way to move past the issue.
 A mediation session could include: